WQAD-TV: Channel 8 in Moline: A deintermixture beneficiary

 While the Quad Cities area had only received two very high frequency (VHF) television channels (4 and 6), the possibility of adding a third was raised in 1955 in connection with a dispute in the nearby Peoria, Illinois, market.
 In Peoria, there were two ultra high frequency (UHF) channels and one VHF channel, 8.
 The UHF station owners wanted to see Peoria designated a UHF "island" to protect them from a superior-facility VHF station that could threaten their economic livelihoods.
 Likewise, a third station was seen as unlikely on the UHF channels allocated to the area.
-In June 1956, the Federal Communications Commission (FCC) granted a construction permit to WIRL-TV on Peoria's channel 8, but it stayed the grant pending a proceeding on whether channel 8 would remain in Peoria.
+In June 1956, the Federal Communications Commission (FCC) granted a construction permit to WIRL for Peoria's channel 8, but it stayed the grant pending a proceeding on whether channel 8 would remain in Peoria.
 An FCC examiner had previously recommended WIRL for the Peoria channel 8 construction permit in December 1954, but the losing applicant, WMBD, appealed the decision.

 On February 26, 1957, the FCC moved channel 8 to the Quad Cities and made Peoria all-UHF as part of its deintermixture program.
 The news immediately brought prospective applicant groups attracted to the possibility of a third station in the area.
-WIRL-TV appealed, as did KRNT-TV, the channel 8 station in Des Moines; however, the FCC denied those appeals and affirmed its placement of channel 8 in the Quad Cities.
+WIRL appealed, as did KRNT-TV, the channel 8 station in Des Moines; however, the FCC denied those appeals and affirmed its placement of channel 8 in the Quad Cities.

 Over the course of 1957, channel 8 in the Quad Cities attracted a slew of applicants, in all.
 The first to file was an Illinois company, Community Telecasting Corporation, which proposed to locate the station in Moline, Illinois, and included key local figures.
 Radio station KSTT in Davenport, Iowa, filed; followed by Tele-Views News Company of Rock Island, Illinois, which published a regional TV magazine; Midland Broadcasting Company in Moline, which also included the children of CBS executive H. Leslie Atlass; Illiway Television, primarily consisting of Quad Cities-area investors; Moline Television Corporation, composed of 24 stockholders, primarily residents of the Illinois part of the Quad Cities, as well as former WGN radio and television president Frank Schreiber; and Public Service Broadcasting Company, part-owned by WMT-TV of Cedar Rapids, Iowa.
 By the start of 1958, these seven groups were in contention for the channel; at the same time, the FCC was defending its Peoria deintermixture decision in federal court, with judge Warren Burger finding in its favor in March 1958.
 An eighth aspiring owner—Iowa-Illinois Television Company, associated with the Nationwide Mutual Insurance Company of Columbus, Ohio—filed in May 1958; KSTT moved to withdraw its bid in August, weeks before hearings were to start in October.
 Public Service followed the next month because it was at a competitive disadvantage; the station would have signal overlap to WMT-TV.